bethany-j-allen/Total-Evidence-Tutorial/README.md

 # Practical: Total Evidence Tutorial

-In this tutorial we will infer a phylogeny using a combination of both morphological and genetic data for the Osmundaceae, or "Royal Fern", family of plants.
+In this tutorial we will infer a phylogeny for the Osmundaceae, or "Royal Fern", family of plants, using a combination of both morphological and genetic data.

 The aim of this tutorial is to:
 - Learn how to read morphological data into BEAST2;